 - Evidence of outstanding contributions as an educator.
 This should include prioritizing aspects of education across the nominee’s career, such as engagement in curriculum development and improvement; recognition as an accomplished teacher; engagement with graduate students and junior colleagues to further their scholarship and careers.
 It might also include teaching and mentoring in community settings such as K-12 schools, community colleges, and non-profit and community organizations.

 - Evidence of extraordinary service to communities that have been impacted by disparities in our society — through research, research application, teaching, mentoring, or public engagement.

 - Attention to activities indicative of the nominee’s breadth of interest and engagement (e.g., interdisciplinary efforts or involvement with public, nonprofit, or entrepreneurial activity) and depth of knowledge in related fields.

-For more information, contact NCID at email@example.com.
+For more information, contact the NCID at firstname.lastname@example.org.